 All peers have an origin story—when they were first diagnosed with depression or bipolar.
-For many of these stories’—stigma, confusion, shame, and challenges cloud this new reality.
+For many of these stories, stigma, confusion, and shame cloud this new reality.
 For young people, the confusion can be even greater.
-Working through family dynamics, getting the right diagnosis, and being believed that what your feeling is “real” and not “just a phase” can be incredibly challenging.
+Working through family dynamics, getting the right diagnosis, and being believed that what you’re feeling is “real” and not “just a phase” can be incredibly challenging.

 DBSA will increase its capacity to serve children, teens, and young adults living with mood disorders and their parents and caregivers